 The stochastic oscillator is one of those indicators you might notice on a wide array of investment charts.
-It looks highly useful, but what exactly does it do?
+It looks instrumental, but what exactly does it do?
 A stochastic oscillator chart is a popular way to measure momentum.
 However, what conclusions can you draw from the indicator’s formula, and how can you use it?

 Let’s say you speak to two traders independently and ask them what the stochastic oscillator shows.
 There is a good chance you will get two vastly different answers.
 On the one hand, the stochastic oscillator is an indicator of momentum both upwards and downwards.
 On the other hand, some traders may see it as an indicator of overbought and oversold prices.
 Both explanations are correct in theory.
 The critical difference is how you use the indicator within your investment strategy.

 There are other factors to take into consideration.
 One of them is the period over which you take the low price and the high price.
 You will need to research the ideal indicator settings for your own particular trading method.
-Are you happy to go with a longer-term flatter trend?
-Alternatively, would you prefer a more sensitive short-term indicator that might alert you to short term trading opportunities?
+Are you happy to go with a longer-term, flatter trend?
+Alternatively, would you prefer a more sensitive short-term indicator that might alert you to short-term trading opportunities?